 History of The Inn

-To more fully understand the Inn's place in history, it is helpful to learn a bit about York's rich and remarkable past.
-The first settlers came to York in 1623 and settled at the mouth of the York River.
+To more fully understand the Inn's historic roots, it is helpful to learn a bit about York, Maine's rich and remarkable past.
+The first settlers came to York Maine in 1623 and settled at the mouth of the York River.
 Primarily English and Scot, they were farmers and fishermen.
 Their efforts were successful and the area was growing when in 1692, an Indian massacre occurred, destroying all but a handful of these pre-colonial buildings.
 Through strength and determination the town was rebuilt and prospered.
 The picturesque York River was a fluid expressway for merchant ships during the 1700s.
 Warehouses lined the riverbanks and as many as fifty multi-masted ships were anchored in the York River at one time.
 During this period John Hancock owned and operated a wharf and business on the York River behind the York Golf and Tennis Club.
 The wharf is still there today operated as a museum and art gallery by the Old York Historical Society.

 The Yorks continued to grow through the 1700s and peaked about 1815.
 The Industrial Revolution had begun.
 Competition in New Hampshire and Massachusetts brought about a decline in the economy.
 A fishing community living on the Isles of Shoals, ten miles off the coast, dismantled their homes and brought them to Stage Neck at the mouth of the York River, hoping for a better way of life.
 (The Neck is directly visible from the main dining room of the Inn-now the site of the Stage Neck Inn).
 It was probably at this time that our post and beam fireplaced "Cabin Room" (circa 1637) was dismantled by its owners and brought by barge to York Harbor from the Isles of Shoals where it had been used as a sail loft for the refitting of ships sails.